Rhine crisis: Consequences and significance

-Once the threat of a general European war was lifted, the Rhine Crisis's immediate impact was fairly limited outside of French internal politics.
+Once the threat of a general European war was lifted, the Rhine crisis's immediate impact was fairly limited outside of French internal politics.
 France dropped its demand for the Left Bank of the Rhine and the aggressive government was replaced with more conservative leadership which brought France back into the Concert of Europe.
-Within France, apart from bringing down the Thiers government, the episode illustrated popular disappointment with France's failure to live up to the national and military ideals of the Revolutionary and Napoleonic period are sometimes cited as contributing to the downfall of the July Monarchy in 1848 and the return of the Napoleonic dynasty to power.
+Within France, apart from bringing down the Thiers government, the episode illustrated popular disappointment with France's failure to live up to the national and military ideals of the Revolutionary and Napoleonic period, which is sometimes cited as contributing to the downfall of the July Monarchy in 1848 and the return of the Napoleonic dynasty to power.

 However, the most significant long-term impact of the crisis was the explosion of national sentiment in Germany.
-Previously the province of intellectuals and other elites, the Rhine Crisis saw expressions of German nationalist sentiment across social classes.
+Previously the province of intellectuals and other elites, the Rhine crisis saw expressions of German nationalist sentiment across social classes.
 It also generated significant anti-French sentiment and helped tie together German nationalism with Francophobia and diminished the amity between German and French liberals.
 The nationalist response to the Crisis also laid the ground for the sharp responses of Prussia to the Schleswig-Holstein Question and the Luxembourg Crisis and the threat that further territory would be lost from the Confederation.
 The consequences of the Rhine crisis in Germany were described thus by Heinrich Heine: "Thiers drummed our fatherland into this great movement which awakened political life in Germany; Thiers brought us back on our feet as a nation."